 (This is a Free website.)

 The functionality of this web tool might be the same as others but where it differentiates is that it can either be used on the web browser or you can get its Mac-specific application.
 We have included this to add diversity to the list.
-One main feature of this tool is that it also removes any Metadata such as GPS coordinates from your pic which will prove helpful to you in protecting your privacy and only keeps the Metadata necessary for maintaining the quality.
+One main feature of this tool is that it also removes any Metadata such as GPS coordinates from your pic which will prove helpful for you to protect your privacy and only keeps the Metadata necessary without losing quality.